htgc/fluent-plugin-azurestorage/README.md

 ### azure_storage_access_key

 Your Azure Storage Access Key(Primary or Secondary).
 This also can be got from Azure Management potal.
-This parameter is required when environment variable 'AZURE_STORAGE_ACCESS_KEY' is not set.
+Storage access key authentication is used when this parameter is provided or environment variable 'AZURE_STORAGE_ACCESS_KEY' is set.

+### azure_instance_msi

+Your Azure Managed Service Identity ID.
+When storage key authentication is not used, the plugin uses OAuth2 to authenticate as given MSI.
+This authentication method only works on Azure VM.
+If the VM has only one MSI assigned, this parameter becomes optional and the only MSI will be used.
+Otherwise this parameter is required.

+### azure_oauth_refresh_interval

+OAuth2 access token refreshment interval in second.
+Only applies when MSI authentication is used.

 ### azure_container (Required)